KennyHT/learn-kubernetes/labs/2-pods.md

     docker container ps --filter name=api-pod

-Verify that the NGINX api container is running in the pod and is listening on port 80:
+Verify that the api container is running in the pod and is listening on port 80:

     kubectl get pods api-pod  --template='{{(index (index .spec.containers 0).ports 0).containerPort}}{{"\n"}}'